james-gloudemans/ros2_sorting/README.md

 ## Autonomously sort objects with a Clearpath Robotics Jackal in ROS2

+- [ ] Make issues for unchecked boxes

 - [x] Create Gazebo world for testing
   - Why is the lighting different every time Gazebo is launched?
 - [x] Jackal sdf for Gazebo